JigarConestoga/SQATE_DQA/README.md

 TO RUN PROJECT save the project in 'htdocs' folder in XAMPP.
 Open xampp server and start Apache and Mysql servers.
 Open Phpmyadmin and import the sql file in that.
+Go to admin section in the XAMPP
-Open browser and type the URL localhost/projectname/index.php to open the website.
+Create database -> Copy the SQL code and paste it in the SQL section of PHPMyAdmin and click GO Open browser and type the URL localhost/projectname/index.php to open the website.